randombit/fecpp/readme.txt

 - Use threads or OpenMP
 - Investigate loop tiling and other matrix multiplication optimizations
 - Use a sliding window for the SSE2 multiplication
-- Add implementations for AltiVec or the Cell SPU
+- Add more SIMD implementations, for instance AltiVec or the Cell SPU